trntv/apis-list/apis/oddsapi/oddsapi.md

 # Oddsapi

-All results are returned in easy-to-read JSON format.
-Our sports data API provides live and historical sports data from all around the world.
+Sports data API provides live and historical sports data from all around the world.
 Data sets are updated in realtime.
-Odds data from all over the world with our odds API

 ##  🔗 Links
 **Docs / Website**: https://sportdataapi.com

 ## 🧬 Specification:
 **Type**: N/A
 **URI**: N/A

 ## 💬 Discussion: